DBInstance

 string

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to the following DB instances:

 enableCloudwatchLogsExports